GuilinDev/peerReviewAlgo/bq.md

 **Result**：Finally, all the new features have been implemented on time and we received positive feedbacks from the PM and customers, since the traffic throughtput was exceeded their excepections.
 So through this process, I learnt that it is so important to be curious and keep learning, the more I read and learn, the more problems I can solve.
 The feeling of ownership is really really important, the product is just like your own child.
 So “I don’t know how to do it” will never be the excuse.

+### 1.1 Mistake in a project
+**Situation**: In my early career when I was working as a junior Software Engineer,

+**Task**: When the project was done.
+I had a presentation to do for key customers, but I got overconfident and didn’t plan my time well.

+**Approach**：So, I didn’t prepare for it properly.
+The presentation turned out to be a fiasco/disaster.
+The overflow weren’t good to talked.
+The audiences asked questions that I wasn’t prepared to answer.
+My mistake made my manager look bad too because he had appointed me for this presentation.

+**Result**：The lessons I learned is that I need to dig deeply into every aspect that I am reponsible for, and thereafter I prepared and practiced every time to simplify the process for customers understanding.

 ### 2. How Do You Handle Conflict in the Workplace?
-**Situation**: A few months ago when I worked as a software engineer at Exxx, I was leading a team who had been tasked with solving monitoring plugin in some software.
+**Situation**: A few months ago when I worked as a software engineer at Zxxx, I was leading a team who had been tasked with solving matching service n in my Recruiter project.
 Another software team was working on a parallel program that was intended to eventually intertwine with our program.
-At one point, one of the senior members of the other team sent an email out accusing us of intentionally delaying their program so they could have extra time to finish the work by integrating our feature in new release before that agile sprint.
+At one point, one of the senior members of the other team sent an email out accusing us of delaying their work so they could have to take extra time to finish the work by integrating our feature in new release before that agile sprint.

-**Task**: I had to make sure the plugin should be published in time, otherwise our sprint would be postponed and rearanged.
+**Task**: I had to make sure the release should be published in time, otherwise our sprint would be postponed and rearanged.

-**Approach**: Rather than send a retaliatory email out to him, and escalate the conflict further, instead I invited him to a meeting room.
-We talked about our two programs we were developing, and I had him walk me through his project and how it worked.
+**Approach**: Rather than send a retaliatory email out to him, and escalate the conflict further, instead I invited him to a online meeting room.
+We talked about our two branches we were developing, and I had him walk me through his project and how it worked.
 I then showed him what we were doing and how the two programs would eventually overlap.
-During this process we realized that our work had set his team back, but that it was simply a result of the testing process we were doing.
+During this process we realized that our work had set his team's back, but that it was simply a result of the testing process for backword compatibility.

-**Result**: Once he realized it was an accident and in no way malicious, he relaxed, and we set about coming up with a schedule that would allow us to test our end without stalling out work on his end.
-We also inform our managers to let him know the problems and our solutions, this can make my manager life easier on high level scope in case in future he came across the similar situations among his team members.
+**Result**: Once he realized it was just an accident and in no way malicious, he relaxed, and we set about coming up with a schedule that would allow us to test our end without stalling out work on his end.
+We also inform our managers to let her know the problems and our solutions, this can make my manager life easier on high level scope in case in future he came across the similar situations among his team members.
 I realized that dealing with conflict is never easy but I would do is to make sure I tackle it head on quickly, it is the key to success.
-Now when I work on parallel programs, I try to make it a point to seek out the other teams' progress too, and discuss game plans before the releases.
+Now when I work on parallel projects, I try to make it a point to seek out the other teams' progress too, and discuss game plans before the releases.

 ## Couldn’t finish tasks before deadline

 I remember last time I was building one plugin in the network monitoring system, my original schedule is one week, but my manager suddenly sent me an email said that he needs to show a demo to a customer two days later.
 One core feature of the demo is the authentication and notification function.
 So I was asked to realize the function before two days deadline.
 If I still follow the original schedule, I definitely can not finish that.
 My original schedule is to let the notification function generate rules automatically based on dynamic data.
 But I can not finish that in such a short time.
 So I figured out another temporary solution with my manager, is to make it a hard coding notification temporarily, to preset all the parameters and processes.
 If you run it, it will behave like generating rules automatically, so for the demo, the customer will have exactly the same experience.
 And I can also finish that before deadline.
 After that, I can make it real automation.

 If I couldn’t finish tasks before deadline, I will discuss with my colleagues, to discuss whether we have some buffer time, at the same time trying to figure out a way that can improve the efficiency and If necessary, I will work overtime to keep working on the task, at least to mocking the core features.
 After all, finishing the task with high quality as soon as possible is what we want.
 I’ll never sacrifice the user/customer experience or the quality of the product because of that.
 User/Customer experience is always the most important.
 I must make sure that the product I am gonna deliver is qualified.
 I can sacrifice my own time to try to finish the tasks.
 If I still can not finish the tasks, I will communicate with customers and related people, to tell them why and earn their trust.
 At the same time, we will try our best to finish the tasks as soon as possible.